 The birth of your child is one of the most fulfilling and challenging experiences of your lifetime.
-At InterMed, your health and the health of your unborn child is our primary concern.

 We hope that you will take a few moments to read this information to help answer questions concerning your obstetrical care.
 If you have questions, please give us a call.